GenericMadScientist/GenericMadScientist.github.io/_posts/2021-07-08-ntr-npc-spawns.md

 It is well-known amongst players of Nightmare Troubadour that there is a bug preventing Pegasus from spawning in the NTSC versions once Odion has been defeated for the first time.
-This means that if not already obtained, the player is locked out of Pegasus' Deck Recipe and Imperial Order.
+This means that if not already obtained, the player is locked out of Pegasus' Deck Recipe.
+Furthermore, since Imperial Order is a postgame trade, it is impossible to obtain a copy legitimately with just an NTSC-U copy of the game.

 I had a quick glance at the corresponding code for the NTSC-U version and found no relevant differences.
 However, there are differences in the data giving which